Muhammad-Asim-Kundi/Muhammad-Asim-Kundi/README.md

 - 👋 Hi, I’m @Muhammad-Asim-Kundi
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning JS , NODEJS , REACTJS
-- 💞️ I’m looking to collaborate on BIG TECH companies
+- 💞️ I’m looking to collaborate
-- 📫You can reach me through AIR HAHAHAH...
+- 📫You can reach me through

 <!---
 Muhammad-Asim-Kundi/Muhammad-Asim-Kundi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.